By using cloud - init,you can perform a variety of configuration tasks.

 If you want

-as the first entry in the section.
-If it is not the first entry,cloud - user
+cloud - usertobe the default user created along with the other user you specify,ensure that you adddefaultas the first entry in the section.
+If it is not the first entry,cloud - useris not created. -

 By default,user are labeled as